-Japan second-quarter GDP beats expectations - BBC News
+Japan's growth rate hits two-year high

 The economy grew 1% compared to the previous quarter.

-The economy is enjoying its longest economic expansion in a decade, buoyed by spending and investment.
+Japan is enjoying its longest economic expansion in a decade, buoyed by spending and investment.

-The world's third largest economy has been been gaining strength thanks to rising exports, including smart phones and memory chips.
+The world's third-largest economy has been gaining strength thanks to rising exports, including smart phones and memory chips.

 Investment tied to the Tokyo 2020 Olympics has also given Japan's economy a boost in recent months.